jueyang/artist-rooms/WHY.md

 ### It all started with an object

 that I saw from the [collection metadata](https://github.com/tategallery/collection) of the Tate Gallery.
-I was intrigued by the `subjects` field, which appeared to be the curitorial description and categorization of an artwork, presented along with the title, artist(s), and many other attributes:
+I was intrigued by the `subjects` field, which appeared to be the curatorial description and categorization of an artwork, presented along with the title, artist(s), and many other attributes:

 https://twitter.com/jue_yang/status/500309650097831936